vim and vundle on Ubuntu 16.04

 $ git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim

-Next, create a minimal ~/.vimrc
+Next, create a minimal ~/.vimrc file to

 get things started: